Government of the 9th Dáil: 1st government of Ireland

-Under Article 56 of the Constitution of Ireland, the 8th Executive Council of the Irish Free State led by Éamon de Valera of Fianna Fáil became the 1st Government of Ireland (29 December 1937 – 30 June 1938).
-The offices of President of the Executive Council and Vice-President of the Executive Council were abolished, and replaced by the offices of Taoiseach and Tánaiste respectively.
+Under Article 56 of the Constitution of Ireland, the 8th Executive Council of the Irish Free State led by Éamon de Valera of Fianna Fáil became the 1st Government of Ireland (29 December 1937 – 30 June 1938), with greatly expanded powers.
+Notably, it was now the de jure and de facto executive authority.
+The Free State Constitution vested executive power in the King represented by the Governor-General, but convention bound them in almost all cases to act on the advice of the Executive Council.

+The offices of President of the Executive Council and Vice-President of the Executive Council were replaced by the offices of Taoiseach and Tánaiste respectively.
 There was no fresh approval or appointment of the government and no change in the personnel of the Government.